-Back in high school and college when I worked in a bakery my absolute favorite bread was Sundried Tomato and Swiss.
+When I worked in a bakery back in high school and college, my absolute favorite bread was Sundried Tomato and Swiss.
 The name, which seems a bit boring when I hear it now, didn’t do the flavor any justice.
 It was a slightly crusty bread with a soft center and tangy pieces of sundried tomato throughout.
 A little hot sauce in the dough gave it a bit of a kick.

 That bread was likely my first experience with sundried tomatoes.
 Not knowing what else to use them for besides as a Panini or sandwich topping, I went through a bit of a sundried tomato dry spell until we moved to Brazil.